Thysbelon/nsfplayer-wasm/README.md

+## Notice
+This program has been superseded by [Web-GME-Player](https://github.com/Thysbelon/Web-GME-Player).

 # nsfplayer-wasm
 Play a single NSF/NSFe file track in the browser and loop infinitely.
 (Currently, the app relies on NSFe's length property to work)